boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 {{<highlight go>}}
 existsBoth := []string{}
 for _, first := range firstSlice {
-	inBoth := false

 	for _, second := range secondSlice {
 		if first == second {
-			inBoth = true
+			existsBoth = append(existsBoth, proxy)
+			break
 		}
 	}

-	if inBoth {
-		existsBoth = append(existsBoth, proxy)
 }
-}
 {{</highlight>}}

 The above is one trivial way to solve this in Go.
+There are other ways to solve the above by using maps, which would reduce the runtime, but lets assume we are slightly memory constrained, or that we don't have very large slices to process and the additional runtime isn't worth the complexity it would introduce.
 Lets compare it to the same logic in Java using streams and functional programming.

 {{<highlight java>}}
 var existsBoth = firstList.stream()